Decorative banner image

 The Index has identified a number of examples of crime convergence, most notably between human trafficking and human smuggling, where the correlation coefficient is estimated at 0.79, the highest correlation between any two criminal markets.
 From region to region, this relationship varies in strength from 0.87 and 0.84 in the Americas and Asia, respectively, to 0.79 in Europe and 0.62 in Oceania.
 The likely reason behind the strong link between the two is the fact that the lines between human trafficking and human smuggling are blurred in many geographies.
 What may start out as smuggling of individuals seeking to move elsewhere may develop into human trafficking, with people being exploited en route to their destination or after arriving there, being forced to repay incurred debt or left with no means to fend for themselves and falling victim to various forms of exploitation.

-Besides its close relationship with human smuggling, globally speaking, human trafficking correlates moderately with half of all the other criminal markets, including the new markets added for this second Index iteration, barring cyber-dependent crimes.
+Besides its close relationship with human smuggling, globally, human trafficking correlates moderately with half of all the other criminal markets, including the new markets added for this second Index iteration, barring cyber-dependent crimes.
 Despite the possible overlap between human trafficking and other markets, it is important to acknowledge that correlation does not equal causation.
 In other words, there is not necessarily a direct link between markets that would explain the apparent relationship.

 The second highest correlation coefficient remains the one between flora and fauna crimes (0.72), only a slight change compared to the 2021 Index (0.71).
 And, as argued previously, the explanation is likely to be that there is a geographic overlap in source countries for both.
 In other words, source countries that have a higher biodiversity of fauna are also likely to have extensive forest cover or a high diversity of coveted flora species.
-In spite of the strong correlation, flora and fauna markets are only weakly correlated to other criminal markets, exceptions being the non-renewable resource crimes market and, surprisingly, trade in counterfeit goods.
+In spite of the strong correlation, flora and fauna markets are only weakly correlated to other criminal markets, with the exceptions being the non-renewable resource crimes market and, surprisingly, trade in counterfeit goods.
 It seems logical that the moderate correlation between flora and non-renewable resources markets (0.52), as well as between fauna and non-renewable resources (0.45), is a degree of convergence between environmental crime markets.

 Figure 6.2

-Cyber-dependent crimes vs synthetic drugs trade
+Cyber-dependent crimes vs synthetic drug trade

-Cyber-dependent crimes vs synthetic drugs trade
+Cyber-dependent crimes vs synthetic drug trade

-There has been a growing global trend over the past years towards online purchasing of synthetic drugs (classified as the cyber-enabled synthetic drugs trade under the Index definitions).
+There has been a growing global trend over the past years towards online purchasing of synthetic drugs (classified as the cyber-enabled synthetic drug trade under the Index definitions).
 Such user behaviour might point to a well-developed cyber environment, which would, in turn, presumably imply a heightened risk of cyber-dependent criminality.
 A recent illicit practice that exemplifies this emerging trend is the widespread use of cryptocurrency as the preferred method of payment for some of the transnational organized crime groups involved in the synthetic drug trade, particularly fentanyl and its chemical precursor.
 Continental results lend further credence to the hypothesis.
 The correlation between synthetic drugs and cyber-dependent crimes is strong and statistically significant across all regions, especially Europe (0.77) and the Americas (0.74).
 The only exception is Africa, where the relationship is moderate (0.42) – perhaps a consequence of the absence of a well-developed cyber infrastructure and a cyber-dependent crimes market as a result.
 But while cybercrime is not among the highest scoring markets, the narratives that underpin country scores indicate the breakneck speed at which the market has grown over the past couple of years.
 Given the speed at which cybercrime has been growing, it will be interesting to see how the relationship evolves in the next Index iteration.

 Importantly, these are macro correlations, the analysis of which, despite looking at some regional dynamics, largely ignores local context.
 To better understand the convergence between different criminal markets and the subsequent dynamics in order to conceptualize and implement adequate counter-organized crime measures and initiatives, it is critical to assess local regional conditions – an ambitious undertaking that would hopefully be aided by the successive Index iterations.